 THE PEANUT BUTTER-OATMEAL COOKIE BAR

-Add the softened butter and sugars, mix until blended well.
-Then add the the rest of the ingredients, making sure they are fully blended.
-(The original recipe called for 2/3 a cup but I prefer at least 3/4 cup or more!
-So add as much or as little as you like, but more is better, trust me!)
+I add more peanut butter because why not??
+The original recipe called for 2/3 a cup but I prefer at least 3/4 cup or more!
+So add as much or as little as you like…more is better, trust me!

-Press into a greased baking sheet.
+Finally, press into a greased baking sheet.
 I use a half sheet pan and this is the perfect size!
+The pan measures about 18×13 inches.
+See below for a link to the pan I have.

 Bake at 350 degrees for 15 minutes.
 They are done when edges start to brown and a toothpick comes out fairly clean when poked in the middle.
 I like mine a bit underdone so I pull mine out a few minutes early.